Spinal constructions for continuous type-space branching processes with interactions: Algorithmic construction

 \section{Algorithmic construction}

-We propose the efficient algorithm that generates trajectories of the spine process constructed with the $\psi_{\phi}$ function introduced in \eqref{function psi}.
-We introduce $F^{-1}_{\textrm{div}},F^{-1}_{\textrm{loss}}$ and $F^{*-1}_{\textrm{loss}}$ the generalized inverse of the cumulative distribution functions of the random variables $\widehat{\Lambda}, \widehat{\Theta}$ and $\Theta$, defined in \eqref{q hat} and \eqref{p hat}.
+We propose an algorithm that generates trajectories of the $\psi$-spine process introduced in \eqref{function psi}.
+We denote by $F^{-1}_{\textrm{div}},F^{-1}_{\textrm{loss}}$ and $F^{*-1}_{\textrm{loss}}$ the generalized inverse of the cumulative distribution functions of the random variables $\widehat{\Lambda}, \widehat{\Theta}$ and $\Theta$, defined in \eqref{q hat} and \eqref{p hat}.
 Using the deterministic evolution of the traits and knowing the branching events, it is easy to recover the traits at all time of the individuals.

-We first generate a realization of a Poisson point process of intensity $1$ on the interval $[t_1,t_2]$, starting from $n$ roots following classical algorithms \cite{miles1970homogeneous}.
+We first generate a realization of an homogeneous Poisson point process of intensity $1$ on the interval $[t_1,t_2]$, starting from $n$ roots following classical algorithms \cite{miles1970homogeneous}.
 It returns a list $T_{\textrm{div}}=[t_1,T_1,T_2, \cdots]$ of increasing times, a list $I_{\textrm{div}} = [i_1, i_2, \cdots]$ containing the numbering of the individuals that branched at these times, a list $L_{\textrm{div}} = [\lambda_1, \lambda_2, \cdots]$ of fractions of mass at birth, and the numbering $E$ of the spinal individual.
-The numbering choice is arbitrary and we chose to add every new individuals at the end of the hidden list.
-This computation is handled by the following function Tree, where $i_0$ is the initial numbering of the spinal individual.
+We call numbering a labeling method of the individuals in the population that does not encodes the whole lineage of the individual.
+The numbering choice is arbitrary and we chose to add every new individuals at the end of the hidden list, thus at each division event a parent is chosen uniformly in the population and its child is added at the end of the list.
+This computation is handled by the function Tree explained in Figure \ref{algo:tree}, where $i_0$ is the initial numbering of the spinal individual.

 From the list $I_{\textrm{div}}$, it is possible to retrieve the lineage of all individuals using any chosen labeling method.
-In our case we used the Ulam-Harris-Neveu notations and we propose the following algorithm to generate the list $U$ of labels from the list $I$ previously obtained and the initial size of the population $n$.
+In our case we used the Ulam-Harris-Neveu notations and the algorithm generating the list $U$ of labels from the list $I$ previously obtained and the initial size of the population $n$ is detailled Figure \ref{algo:labeling}.

+The last line of this algorithm lists the labels of individuals in increasing order, grouping siblings together.
+The label of the spinal individual is thus $U[E]$.